NYSE hit by weak trading and failed D.Boerse deal

 NYSE said its British futures business will move to the new clearing facility in the summer of 2013, and its European futures business will follow in the first quarter of 2014.

-The move to launch its own clearing unit next year and switch off LCH at that point comes as NYSE's rival, the London Stock Exchange (LSE.L), forges ahead with a plan to buy LCH in the fourth quarter of this year.
+The move to launch its own clearing unit next year and switch off LCH at that point comes as NYSE's rival, the London Stock Exchange, forges ahead with a plan to buy LCH in the fourth quarter of this year.

 Clearing houses, which sit between trading firms, insulating them against the possibility of a company default, are set to take on greater importance next year when regulation takes effect forcing more asset classes to use clearing.